Kallen113/Python-Web-Crawler-ETL-and-Data-Analysis-of-IMDB-Data/README.md

 # Python_Web_Crawler_IMDB_data_analysis
-Summary: the following repository contains 9 Jupyter notebooks of Python code; Part I is shown directly in the main branch, while the other 8 files are uploaded to one of 3 folders, for ease of reference.
+Summary: the following repository contains 9 Jupyter notebooks of Python code implementing web crawlers, data visualizations, data analyses (e.g., exploratory data analysis, OLS regression analysis).

+Part I is shown directly in the main branch, while the other 8 files are uploaded to one of 3 folders, for ease of reference.

 There are 2 or more components to each notebook: